line/armeria/site/src/sphinx/advanced-zookeeper.rst

 Service discovery with ZooKeeper
 ================================
-You can put the list of available endpoints into a zNode in `Apache ZooKeeper`_ cluster, as a node tree or as a node value, like the following:
+You can put the list of available :apiplural:`Endpoint` into a zNode in `Apache ZooKeeper`_ cluster as a node tree, like the following:

 .. code-block:: yaml

-    # (Recommended) When stored as a node tree:
     # Note: Only child node values are used. i.e. Child node names are ignored.
     - /myProductionEndpoints
       - /192.168.1.10_8080: 192.168.1.10:8080
       - /192.168.1.11_8080: 192.168.1.11:8080:100

-    # When stored as a node value:
-    - /myProductionEndpoints: 192.168.1.10:8080,192.168.1.11:8080:100

 In the examples above, ``192.168.1.10`` and other IP strings are your servers' IP addresses, ``8080`` is a service port number and ``100`` is a weight value.
 You can omit a weight value as it is optional.